Our staff will respond to your query promptly and provide detailed information to your questions.

 - 1 night in the Arctic Fox Igloos

-- Winter Activities: Entrance to Ranua Zoo, Guided tour of Zoo, Date with a Polar Bear, Snowmobile Safari to Reindeer Farm (3 hours), At the Seach of Aurora Borealis Snowmobile Safari (3 hours) and Husky Safari (20 kms, 2 hours).
+- Winter Activities: Entrance to Ranua Zoo, Guided tour of Zoo, Date with a Polar Bear, Snowmobile Safari to Reindeer Farm (3 hours), Search of Aurora Borealis Snowmobile Safari (3 hours) and Husky Safari (20 kms, 2 hours).

 - Winter clothing for entire stay

-- Half board with set menu and 1 lunch
+- Half board with set menu (Breakfast and dinners for entire stay) and 1 lunch

 - Airport transfers